seh-GAH-toh/Pumpkin-Website/docs/en/developer/contributing.md

 #### Contributing Code
   To get started with contributing code to Pumpkin, fork the repository on GitHub

-1. First create a GitHub account if you don't already have one
+1. First, create a GitHub account if you don't already have one

-2. Go to Pumpkin's Official [GitHub Organization](https://github.com/Pumpkin-MC) and press fork
+2. Go to Pumpkin's official [GitHub Organization](https://github.com/Pumpkin-MC) and press fork

-> Creating a fork means you now have your own copy of the Pumpkin source code, (this does not mean you own the copyright)
+> Creating a fork means you now have your own copy of the Pumpkin source code (this does not mean you own the copyright).

-  Now that you have a copy that you can edit, you will need a few tools
+  Now that you have a copy that you can edit, you will need a few tools.

 3. Install [git](https://git-scm.com/downloads) for your operating system